 - 9.5 The Company has adopted the e-communication practice to communicate to its shareholders.
 All kinds of letters/intimations/reports are sent to the registered e-mail ids of the shareholders who have registered their e-mail ids in the database.
-Shareholders who have not registered their e-mail ids are advised to register their e-mail ids for instant and better communication. - 9.6 The Annual Report and other communique of the Company are hosted in the website in a user-friendly and downloadable form. - 9.7 On-line access facilities has been provided in the "Investors' service" page in the website for shareholders to ascertain status of encashment of their dividend as well as other related information from time to time.
+Shareholders who have not registered their e-mail ids are - 9.6 The Annual Report and other communique of the Company are hosted in the website in a user-friendly and downloadable form. - 9.7 On-line access facilities has been provided in the "Investors' service" page in the website for shareholders to ascertain status of encashment of their dividend as well as other related information from time to time.